 It goes without saying that your photos will be of much higher quality if your designated photographer isn’t dodging friends and family to do her job.
-The less obvious but super powerful benefit of going the unplugged route is that everyone attending is fully present, there to witness, and engage with their eyes and hearts, rather than with their technology.
+The less obvious but super powerful benefit of going the unplugged route is that everyone attending is fully present.
+They're there to witness and engage with their eyes and hearts, rather than with their technology.
 Eye contact will replace staring into screens if you’ve asked for full participation, rather than documentation.

 Another bonus: you will be in charge of telling your wedding’s story on social media.
 Instead of finding yourself bombarded with 10,000 photo tags as your wedding happens in real-time, you’ll be the master unveiler of your beautiful day!

 So, now that we’ve unpacked the logic of asking your guests to power down their devices, let’s talk about how you prepare your guests for your policy.